17th – 31st October 2021

 The pilgrimage launches in Dunbar with a public engagement event on the 17th October with a series of exhibitions, family-friendly events and an evening talk by Alastair MacIntosh.
-Walking commences on the 18th, to arrive in Glasgow on the 29th October – with events taking place in Edinburgh from the 22nd to 24th and in Glasgow on the 30th and 31st October.
+Walking commences on the 18th, to arrive in Glasgow on the 29th October – with key events taking place in Edinburgh from the 22nd to 24th and in Glasgow on the 30th and 31st October.
 Pilgrims are invited to join the pilgrimage at any point during the journey.

 A pilgrimage from Dunbar to Glasgow to reflect on the climate and ecological crisis in anticipation of COP26.

 Why are we walking?